Search is based on keyword.

 Tip: We recommend using the latest graphics drivers, where possible.

-Note: To ensure you get the best performance from OpenCL GPUs on your Mac, we recommend updating Mavericks to 10.9.5, or above for full functionality.
+Note: To ensure you get the best performance from OpenCL GPUs, we recommend updating Mavericks to 10.9.5, or above for full functionality.
 However:

 If you're running an earlier version of Mac OS X than 10.9.5 and processing images greater than 4 mega pixels resolution, VectorGenerator, Kronos, and MotionBlur do not support GPU acceleration.